Rakuten Mobile Saikyo Park Miyagi: Scoreboard and video board

 Miyagi Stadium's first, simple outfield scoreboard only displayed the game's line score.
 It was demolished and replaced with a larger, partially-electric scoreboard prior to the start of the 1973 season.
 In addition to the new electric inning-by-inning scoring and indicator lights, the new board featured handwritten batting lineups and umpire listings as well as a clock.
 This scoreboard was used until 2004, when it was demolished on December 6 during Rakuten's renovation of Miyagi Stadium.
 The stadium's third scoreboard iteration was installed in March 2005, just before the start of the Eagles' inaugural season.
 The 25.5 × 10.5 metre board was created by Toshiba and its layout was similar to its predecessor; the lineups and line score, however, were presented via electric display along with the batter's average and pitching speed.
 New to the scoreboard was an 8 × 6 metre full-color LED screen.
 Six years later, the center-field scoreboard was renovated for a third and final time; it was converted to a Panasonic full-LED video screen capable of displaying additional team and player statistics.

 During the 2009–2010 offseason, an Aurora Vision video board developed by Mitsubishi Electric was installed in right-center field.
 The 20.6 × 16.3 metre high-definition LED screen is one of the largest in an outdoor stadium in Japan and was seven times larger than the screen embedded on the scoreboard at the time.
 The screen was erected to the right of the scoreboard to block the view of residents of an apartment building located behind the stadium's right-center field bleachers.
-Rakuten has since added a branding boarder the video board, first featuring its Kobo eReader followed by the current Rakuten Mobile branding, to promote its various subsidiaries.
+Rakuten has since added a branding boarder around the video board, first featuring its Kobo eReader followed by the current Rakuten Mobile branding, to promote its various subsidiaries.
+The screen was converted to SMD LEDs manufactured by Iris Ohyama in 2026.
+At the same time, the static advertising board to the left of the screen was converted to a full 6 × 16.2 metre LED display.